- Download our Moving to Ottawa Guide (PDF)

 Public transport in Ottawa

 OC Transpo operates an integrated ticketing system.
-Single tickets can be bought on board buses or in bundles of six at O-train stations or local stores.
-Single tickets allow commuters to travel on any O-train or bus service and transfer between services for a period of one and a half hours.
+Single tickets are available on board buses and at O-train stations and local stores.
+Single tickets allow commuters to travel on any O-Train or bus service, and they remain eligible for transfer between services for one and a half hours.